Helping clinicians become more skillful communicators.

 Workshops

-Most of the workshop time is spent by learners interacting with the standardized patient, practicing the skills addressed in the modules.
+Most of the workshop time is spent by learners practicing the skills addressed in the modules through interactions with a standardized patient.

 Real-time feedback is provided by an expert facilitator.